pyecharts/pyecharts/README.md

 ### Integrate With Web Framework

-With the help of pyecharts API,it is easy to integrate pyecharts to your web projects, such as Flask and Django.
+With the help of pyecharts API, it is easy to integrate pyecharts to your web projects, such as Flask and Django.

 Demo